 GeForce GTX 750 Ti Game Requirement Analysis

-GeForce GTX 750 Ti is a performance Graphics Card based on the first revision of the Maxwell architecture.
+GeForce GTX 750 Ti is a performance Graphics Card based on the first variant of the Maxwell architecture.

 It equips a GPU codenamed GM107-400-A2 which has 5 SM activated and thus offers 640 Shader Processing Units, 40 TMUs and 16 ROPs, on a 128-bit memory interface of fast GDDR5.
 The central unit runs at 1020MHz and goes up to 1085MHz, in Turbo Mode, while the memory clock operates at 1350MHz.